Ayu0404/python/README.md

 [Inspiration](http://www.higherlowergame.com/)
 This program provides you with two choices.
 If you select the correct choice according to the popularity of the celebrity, you gain a score.
 If not, you lose.

+## Day 16

+### Coffee Machine

+Your regular coffee machine serving you espresso/latte/cappuccino.
+Just like a machine, it has existing resources (milk, coffee and water) and checks wether it can prepare coffee for you.
+You also need to pay the machine in coins to successfully oder coffee.